genarominetto/dict_to_pattern/README.md

 This project provides a scaffolding tool for creating code structures based on design patterns from the book **"Design Patterns: Elements of Reusable Object-Oriented Software."** The end in mind is to create a scaffolder for each design pattern in the book.

+To get started, press the "Open in Colab" button and run every cell.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/GenaroHacker/dict_to_pattern/blob/main/main.ipynb)

 ## Table of Contents